uday-31/detecting-market-regime-changes/README.md

 Used hidden Markov models to label regimes on S&P 500 data, then trained three classifiers (naive Bayes, logistic regression, and support vector machines) to predict regimes with the intent of improving an existing trading strategy.

-This project was done for the requirements of the class 46-927 Machine Learning II, along with my group members Dhruv Baid, Rohan Prasad, and Sarthak Vishnoi.
+This project was done for the requirements of the class 46-927 Machine Learning II.
+The group members are Dhruv Baid, Rohan Prasad, and Sarthak Vishnoi, and Uday Sharma.

 # Abstract